Text SUPPORT1 to 21825 to learn if you may be eligible for financial support with your medication(s).

 What is this medicine?

-RILONACEPT is used to treat familial cold autoinflammatory syndrome and Muckle-Wells syndrome.
+RILONACEPT (ri LON a sept) is used to treat cryopyrin associated periodic syndromes (CAPS).
 This medicine is not a cure.

 How should I use this medicine?

-This medicine is for injection under the skin.
-It is usually given by a health care professional in a hospital or clinic setting.
-If you get this medicine at home, you will be taught how to prepare and give it.
+This drug is injected under the skin.
+It is usually given by a health care provider in a hospital or clinic setting.
+It may also be given at home.
+If you get this drug at home, you will be taught how to prepare and give it.
 Use exactly as directed.
-Take your medicine at regular intervals.
-Do not take your medicine more often than directed.
-Do not stop taking except on your doctor's advice.
+Take it as directed on the prescription label at the same time every day.
+Keep taking it unless your health care provider tells you to stop.

 What side effects may I notice from receiving this medicine?